 City Council Function & Composition

 "There shall be a City Council consisting of nine members which shall exercise the legislative powers of the city.
-Four of these members, to be known as councillors at-large, are to be nominated and elected by and from the voters of the city, at-large.
-Five of the members, to be known as ward councillors, are to be nominated and elected by and from the voters of five city wards, one ward councillor to be elected from each such ward."
+Four of these members, to be known as councilors at-large, are to be nominated and elected by and from the voters of the City, at-large.
+Five of the members, to be known as ward councilors, are to be nominated and elected by and from the voters of five City wards, one ward councilor to be elected from each such ward."

-Councillors are elected to two (2) year terms in municipal elections held every two years in odd numbered years.
+Councilors are elected to 2-year terms in municipal elections held every two years in odd-numbered years.
 The Council is responsible for the enactment of the City Laws which are found in the Code of Ordinances and in the Gloucester Zoning Ordinance.
-The Council, which meets on the 2nd and 4th Tuesdays of each month at 7:00 pm in City Hall follow
+The Council, which meets on the second and fourth Tuesdays of each month at 7:00 pm in City Hall follow

 s procedural rules

 In connection with this legislative and zoning power, the City Council holds public hearings on proposed changes to the laws including adopting new laws and on applications for various types of Zoning Permits.
 See the City Clerk's Permit page

 for more information and applications.

 The Council also confirms appointments to the City Offices including department heads and members of City boards and commissions.